Report an Error

-Being a single-slot card, its power draw is rated at 108 W maximum.
+Being a single-slot card, the NVIDIA Quadro FX 3800 draws power from 1x 6-pin power connectors, with power draw rated at 108 W maximum.
 Display outputs include: 1x DVI, 2x DisplayPort.
 Quadro FX 3800 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 198 mm in length, and features a single-slot cooling solution.
 Its price at launch was 799 US Dollars.

 ||Mar 30th, 2009

 ||PCIe 2.0 x16

 |GT200b, commonly printed on the chip package as G200-xxx-Bx is an optical shrink of the G200 core to the newer 55 manufacturing process of TSMC.
 It helped shrink the core's energy and thermal footprints to a level that even facilitated building a dual-GPU accelerator